Siege of Carthage (Third Punic War): Opposing forces

-The city of Carthage itself was an unusually large city for the time, with a population estimated at 700,000.
+The city of Carthage itself was an unusually large city for the time, with a population estimated between 150 to 250 thousand by several historians, although Miles claims 700,000.
 It was strongly fortified with walls of more than 35 km circumference.
 Defending the main approach from the land were three lines of defences, of which the strongest was a brick-built wall 9 m wide and 15–20 m high with a 20 m ditch in front of it.
 Built into this wall was a barracks capable of holding over 24,000 soldiers.
 The city had few reliable sources of ground water, but possessed a complex system to catch and channel rainwater and a large number of cisterns to store it.

 The Carthaginians raised a strong and enthusiastic force to garrison the city from their citizenry and by freeing all slaves willing to fight.
 They also formed a 30,000 strong field army, which was placed under Hasdrubal, freshly released from his condemned cell.
 This army was based at Nepheris, 25 km south of the city.
 Appian gives the strength of the Roman army which landed in Africa as 84,000 soldiers; modern historians estimate it at 40,000–50,000 men, of whom 4,000 were cavalry.

 Course of the war

 149 BC

 The Roman army moved to Carthage and twice attempted to scale the city walls, from the sea and the landward sides, being repulsed both times, before settling down for a siege.
 Hasdrubal moved up his army and harassed the Roman supply lines and foraging parties.
 The Romans built two very large battering rams and partially broke down a section of the wall.
 They stormed the breach but fell into disorder while clambering through and were thrown back by the waiting Carthaginians.
 The Romans would have been in difficulty except for the actions of Scipio Aemilianus, who was serving with the 4th Legion as a tribune – a middle-ranking military position.
 Rather than join the attack as ordered, Scipio held back and spaced his men along the partially demolished wall, and so was able to beat off the pursuing Carthaginians when the Romans in front of him fled back through the ranks of his unit.

 Censorinus's camp was badly situated and by early summer was so pestiferous that it was moved to a healthier location.
-This, however, was not as defensible, and the Carthaginians inflicted losses on the Roman fleet with fireships.
+This, however, was not as defensible, and the Carthaginians inflicted losses on the Roman fleet with fire ships.
 Separately, a night attack was launched against Manilius's camp; a dangerous outcome for the Romans was again averted by Scipio's prompt action.
 The Romans made repetitions of these attacks more difficult by building additional field fortifications.